top of page

 How Nature Shapes Our Lives

-My Reflections on Bringing
+Reflections on Bringing Nature Indoors

 There is a 6 foot tall, ungainly Rubber Tree plant in my house.
 It’s so big that I have to lean it against this window facing East so it won’t fall over because of its weight.
 Opening and closing the blinds without knocking it over is a challenge.